 In economics, there’s a theory known as the Vicious Cycle which refers to a negative event that triggers additional negative events which reinforce each other.
-Inflation is one example since it often leads to increased interest rates which undercut economic growth so unemployment grows and a recession occurs.
+Inflation is one example since it leads to increased interest rates which undercut economic growth so that unemployment grows and a recession occurs.

 Those are enormous simplifications of complex economic events, of course, but you get the point.
 In fact, you’ve probably experienced something similar in your life.

-- Now, in addition to getting your pay docked you also have the added expense of the speeding ticket.
+- Now, in addition to getting your pay docked, you also have the added expense of the speeding ticket.
 Oh, and it’s your third one this year, so your insurance rate will go up, too.